 Moroccans usually wear Babouche “Belgha” to go to the mosque and in religious celebrations with Djellaba or Gandoura.

 Traditional Berber Clothes

-The clothes shown in this part bellong to berbers of the south part of Morocco especially in Agadir and its regions arround like Tiznit, Tafraout, Tarouadant,…etc.
+The traditional clothes shown in this part belong to Berbers in the north like in Chefchaouen, Tetouan, and Tangier or in the south part of Morocco like in Agadir and its regions: Tiznit, Tafraout,…etc.

-The origine of the Babouch for both Woman and Man, is the south part of Morocco especially in Agadir and its regions like Tiznit, Tafraout, Taroudant, …etc. The majority of people in berber village still wear these babouch.
+You will find these babouches, shown above, for women and men in the south part of the kingdom of Morocco, especially in Agadir and the surroundings.
+The majority of people in Berber village still wear these babouches.

 Sahara Desert Clothes

 DARAA is the main Tuareg man dress living in the Sahara desert in the south of Morocco and also in other countries like Mauritania.
 It is a wide tunic, open on both sides, has a breach in the chest with a pocket, and is available in a variety of colors.

 Touareg Blue Turban ( Called Cheich or Tagelmoust )